Brooklyn Legal Separation Attorneys

 Challenging a Legal Separation Agreement

-To challenge the separation agreement, each spouse needs a different attorney to look out for their best interests.
+To challenge the separation agreement, each spouse needs a different attorney to look out for their interests.
 Without having attorneys, courts could decide that it is unenforceable and unfair to one spouse or the other.
 Disclosing each and every asset that you have is so very important to the fraud aspect of the separation agreement; the court expects complete honesty with regard to assets and money especially.
 Using any form of pressure to get the other spouse to sign the document is not acceptable in any manner and can be grounds for the court to not enforce the document at all.

-Making sure that your best interests are the first priority is highly vital to any legal process, which is why it is best to have an attorney to stand up for your rights.
+Making sure that your interests are the first priority is highly vital to any legal process, which is why it is to have an attorney to stand up for your rights.
 Here at Spodek Law Group, we will give your individual case the unique and undivided attention it needs.
-Contact us online or by phone at your convenience, and we will try our best to make any legal experience a good one.
+Contact us online or by phone at your convenience, and we will try our to make any legal experience a good one.